 This sourdough flatbread is super simple to make just mix, roll, and throw it into a hot skillet.

-- Mix the ingredients: Whisk the flour, salt, and just enough baking powder to give the flatbread its signature bubbles together.
-Add the remaining ingredients and stir with a wooden spoon until combined.
+- Mix the ingredients: Whisk the flour, salt, and baking powder together.
+Add the sourdough discard, milk, and 1 tablespoon of olive oil and stir with a wooden spoon until combined.

 - Knead the dough: Turn the dough out onto a floured surface and knead for a few minutes, until it is smooth and no longer sticky.
 Adding more flour if necessary.
 To knead the dough, grab the edge closest to you and fold it over itself.
 Give the dough a quarter turn.
 Repeat this movement until the dough smooths out.